The Finality of Firearms:

-Following Newtown’s murders in 2012 a bill was proposed that following April in our nation’s capital that from my liberal point of view I thought wasn’t even remotely restrictive enough since it sought to slightly expand upon the background check taken when a person initially sought to purchase a gun.
+Following Newtown’s murders in 2012 a bill was proposed that following April in our nation’s capital that from my liberal point of view I thought wasn’t even remotely restrictive enough since it sought to slightly expand upon the background check taken whenever a person initially sought to purchase a gun.
 I remember being at dinner with a friend saying “You can’t even call the new bill “intrusive” in any way, so it should be a shoe in to pass in Washington.”
 Followed by my next pseudo-revelatory statement “This last shooting spree is so profoundly upsetting the politicians have got to take our side, because let’s face the facts, FIRST GRADE SHOOTING VICTIMS??”

 Apparently tacking on a few more additional background questions was asking far, far too much.
 Less than five months following the murders at Sandy Hook Elementary on April 18th 2013 the federal government (pardon the pun) shot down the Manchin-Toomey Amendment of S.649 better known as “The Fireams Bill”.

 Besides the “right to bear arms” the 2nd Amendment of the American Constitution speaks of “the security of a Free State“.
 Clearly this particular right has infringed upon the security of our Free State far more often than we the American people care to remember.